How the Health Essentials blog grew from 200K to 3.2 million monthly visits in 18 months

 Today, the blog has over 7 million monthly visitors.

-Expert and unbranded healthcare content helped the blog get into partnerships with other organisations and get accepted into the Google News Network, which provides a huge boost of web traffic.
+Expert and unbranded best patient engagement software and healthcare content helped the blog get into partnerships with other organisations and get accepted into the Google News Network, which provides a huge boost of web traffic.

 In 2015, with millions of monthly visitors, Amanda decided to monetise the blog.
 Today, the ads have generated enough revenue to fund their content operation and turn into Cleveland Clinic’s profit centre.